tchangkiat/aws-cloudformation-templates/EKS/Setup.md

 echo 'export CONTAINER_IMAGE_URL=<Container Image URL>' >> ~/.bashrc
 ```

-## 2. Configure AWS CLI and update kubeconfig

-1. Execute the following commands and replace <> with the access key ID and secret access key respectively:
+2. Execute the following commands to configure the AWS CLI and update kubeconfig in the bastion host.
+Replace <> with the access key ID and secret access key respectively.

 ```bash
 aws configure set aws_access_key_id <Your Access Key>